dshanske/indieweb-post-kinds/readme.md

  * **Drink** - Similar to Food
  * **Follow** - A post indicating you are now following someone's activities

-## Future Plans ##

-	* Validate inputs based on type
-	* As of 2.0, customizable displays by type are set to be supported in the code.
-Will be writing some

 ## SNAP ##

 Indieweb Post Kinds had support for replying to Twitter posts using the Social Network Auto Poster plugin.
 The developers of that plugin have not contacted the